Consequences for A Colorado First Offense DUI

 Get Ready to Be Voluntold

-The Snowball Effect to Your Personal Life
+The Snowball Effect on Your Personal Life

 In addition to all the nasty penalties ordered by the law, your entire life may be flipped upside down as a result of a DUI conviction.
 DUI can impact your record, impact your job, housing, and family.